Sanusihassan/c-flex-sys/readme.md

 </div>
 ```

-### Alternative for grid system classes
+### Aliases for grid system classes
 Sometimes you may have a long string of classes which is very hard to read and maitain if you have a big project.

-That's why an alternatives can be very handy.
+That's why a short alias can be very handy.

-The alternatives are a set of `data-*` attributes and they do the same thing that the grid system classes does, except that they keep your code cleaner.
+The aliases are a set of `data-*` attributes, and bootstrap grid classes.

 * `data-slice=$value` for global viewport.
 * `data-onmedium=$value` for medium viewport.